guptaviha/Data-Cleaning-at-Scale-Part2/README.md

 **Steps to Reproduce:**

 1. Login to Peel and create a new working directory and clone/copy all the project files there.
+THen navigate to *code* folder.

 2. Run the script *run_part1.sh* by calling `./run_part1.sh` in the shell.
 This will submit spark job for each of the dataset.
 	NOTE: If facing permission denied error on running above command, run the following - `chmod 777 run_part1.sh`